janetkuo/csmr-examples/README.md

 ### Root configs

-To verify resources in the "root-multirepo-unstructured" directory has been synced to the cluster:
+To verify resources in the "multirepo/root" directory has been synced to the cluster:

 ```console
 # Wait until source commit matches sync commit